ISISNeutronMuon/MDANSE/Doc/index.rst

 .. note::
    This is the documentation of MDANSE 2.0.
-   MDANSE 2 is currently (July 2025) approaching its first release.
+   MDANSE 2 is currently (September 2025) approaching its first release.

 Welcome to MDANSE's documentation!
 ==================================